alexkarezin/jabref-wiki/Minutes.md

 ## Next TelCo

+- [ ] We need to keep the number of issues down.
+The more issues we have the more immature and buggy our product looks.
+Other projects have pointed this out as well.
 - [ ] focus of releases and work packages
 - [ ] Close old waiting-for-feedback issues?
 - [ ] Do not mark as bug if it wasn't reproduced yet